jan-bogaerts/mark/src/markdownCode.md

         > - renderResults(): (optional) a function that renders a result which requires all the fragments in the project.
         > - calculateMaxTokens(inputTokenCount): (optional) a function that calculates and returns the expected maximum token count used for the transformer's prompt
         > - iterator(fragment, callback, result) (optional): a function that iterates over 1 or more values and calls the callback function for each set of values that needs to be processed. the parameters of the callback function are passed on to the buildMessage function.
+        > - cleanResponse(response) (optional): cleans or modifies the response that was produced by the llm before saving it.
         >
         > use the following development stack:
         > - developed in javascript (ES5)